skpomerv/pythonbasics/Week_3/module3.md

 ### Before going to the next page!
 1. Create program that opens a file called `output.txt` for writing (not appending).

-2. Create an infinite loop using `while true:`
+2. Create an infinite loop using `while True:`

 3. Each loop iteration, read in a user's input.
     1. If the user input the string "exit", then use `break` to exit the loop.